loopbackio/loopback-connector-mongodb/README.md

-## loopback-connector-mongodb
+# loopback-connector-mongodb

-MongoDB connector for loopback-datasource-juggler.
+The official MongoDB connector for the LoopBack framework.

 Please see the full documentation at [docs.strongloop.com](http://docs.strongloop.com/display/LB/MongoDB+connector).